🔼The name Shilhi: Summary

 🔼Etymology of the name Shilhi

-The name Shilhi comes from either of the two the verbs שלח (shalah):
+The name Shilhi comes from the verb שלח (shalah), meaning to send or let go:

 The letter י (yod) upon which our name ends, may either create an adjective (ballistic), a possessive form (my arrow), or may be a remnant of יה (Yah) = יהו (Yahu) = יו (Yu), which in turn are abbreviated forms of the Tetragrammaton יהוה, YHWH, or Yahweh.